ieeta-pt/Biochef/tests/README.md

 ## Quick Start

-1. Make sure your GTO-WASM app is running on `localhost:8082`
+1. Make sure your BioChef app is running on `localhost:8082`
 2. Run the test script:
    ```bash
    ./run_tests.sh